 Content: The study units for each term in 2019 are:

-Term 1: Drawing with Sarah Tomasetti and Design with Simon Lloyd (finished)
+Term 1: Drawing with Sarah Tomasetti and Design with Simon Lloyd (bookings closed)

-Term 2: Clay, Kilns & Firing with Robert Barron and Glaze Development* with Greg Daly
+Term 2: Clay, Kilns & Firingwith Robert Barron and Glaze Development* with Greg Daly (bookings closed)

-Term 3: Lateral/Creative Thinking with Pilar Rojas and Finding your Passion with Jane Sawyer
+Term 3: From Thinking To Doing with Pilar Rojas and Finding Your Passion with Jane Sawyer (Bookings open 12 June)

-When: All units will be held on Mondays 1-3.30pm except *Glaze Development which will be held on the weekend May 24-26.
+When: All units held Mondays 1-3.30pm except *Glaze Development

 Please note: Deposits are a commitment to attend.
 They are non-refundable and the balance must be paid in full three weeks before the start date.
 When paying by deposit online the balance will be automatically deducted from the same credit card three weeks before the course start date through our booking agency We Teach Me or you will be given a link to click and pay.
 Please note: due to limited places and high demand, if the balance is not received before the required date we reserve the right to offer your place to someone on our cancellation list.

 Please choose your classes carefully.
 Due to our limited class sizes once you've booked and paid either the deposit or the full fee, we will only refund what you have paid if the class is cancelled.
-If you are unable to attend you may transfer your booking to a friend for no charge or, provided we can fill your place, we can hold your payment in credit for up to 12 months for a future course.
-Please note: we do not take any responsibility for pre-existing health issues that may be exacerbated by being in our studio.
-Please seek a doctor's opinion or ask us if you need moe information.
+If you are unable to attend you may transfer your booking to a friend for no charge or, provided we can fill your place, we can hold your payment in credit for up to 24 months for a future course.
+Please note: we do not take any responsibility for pre-existing health issues or injuries that may be exacerbated by the activities we teach you.
+Please seek a doctor's opinion or ask us if you need to know more.